 Even when our hearts feel unsure, God knows the truth of our right standing with Him.
 When we agree with God’s truth and rid our hearts of condemnation, confidence in who we are in Christ yields fruit in our lives (1 John 3:21).
 Jesus took all the condemnation for our sins (John 3:16-17).
 And now we have no condemnation in Him (Romans 8:1).

 “Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water” (Hebrews 10:22, NKJV).

-When we know the truth of Christ’s redeeming love and allow it to purge us of feelings of condemnation, we can then experience confidence toward God.
+When we believe the truth of Christ’s redeeming love and allow it to purge us of feelings of condemnation, we can then experience confidence toward God.
 We can draw near to Him in full assurance of our right-standing in Christ.

 “Therefore do not cast away your confidence, which has great reward” (Hebrews 10:35).